All good brands have a great style guide.

 A brand manual is a really great chance for a brand’s design team to explain the specific choices made for a brand.
 Check out this style guide for the channel Animal Planet particularly the page on colour palettes.
 Here it explains how each colour has been carefully sampled from the animal kingdom and then goes on to explain what emotions each colour conjure.
+They also go into lots of detail about how their logo should and shouldn't be used, to eliminate potential mistakes.
 When creating your own style guide, keep in mind that for whoever reads and executes your rules, it’ll be easy for them to just blindly follow design rules, but it’ll be even easier to follow them when each rule is explained and given reason.
 Check out the guidelines over here.

 We all know what a communication from Apple looks like, right?
 And why is this so clear to us?
 The answer is a well-maintained brand, thanks to a meticulous set of style guidelines.
 This guide for official Apple product retailers is just one example of how detail-oriented Apple is (in case you weren’t already aware).
 With concise and detailed explanations on how to use just about every Apple asset, there’s really no excuse for any retailer’s errors in upholding the Apple brand.
 Have a look at the Apple identity guidelines here.

 It’s a good idea to tailor your style guide to your brand to ensure enough detail is given for the really important elements.
 Take this example by Argento Wine.
 Since the logo for Argento will be displayed on numerous pieces of packaging, this manual goes into extreme detail about sizing, signatures and logo colours to ensure there are no errors in application.
 Check out Argento’s style guide here.